 Western market export porcelain are easy to recognize thanks to their specific shape contrasting with their mystic and oriental flavoured decoration and are in many ways the safest pieces to start with for a western collector.
 They are easy to recognize, easy to date, quite affordable and are available in a wide assortment of different qualities and prices, which is what makes collecting interesting.

 The most interesting Chinese porcelain which were made for the Japanese market I feel are those connected to the Japanese tea ceremony.
 Typical pieces are small food dishes (intentionally made to look warped).
 They generally date from the late Ming and a few decades into the Qing dynasty and are often found in the west at quite affordable prices.
-I have no idea why they are so common in the west but they are and you can just enjoy it while it lasts.
+I have no idea why they are so common in the west but they are and you can just enjoy it while it last.

 The South East Asia has been a huge market for the Chinese traders during at least the last 1000 years and all kinds of heavy bowls, small boxes and small jars are found there.
 Song and Yuan Dynasty pieces are quite common and the trade as such has by way of its geographical closeness continued into modern times.